sempav/pyfractal/README.md

 # pyfractal

-UNEEX course project.

 A fractal renderer written in Python.

-So far fractals are rendered sequentially pixel by pixel; all performance-critical parts are written in Python.
+Fractals are rendered sequentially pixel by pixel; all performance-critical parts are written in Python.

-(Don't look at me like that.)
+Don't look at me like that.

-This README will be updated to reflect the state of the project.